-- 1. Christ is the High Priest, so we still have a High Priest - 2. the temple is the temple in heaven above, not on earth, so we still have temple - 3. the sacrifice is the sacrifice of Jesus Christ, so we still have a sacrifice, but it's a greater sacrifice
+- Christ is the High Priest, so we still have a High Priest - 2.
+The temple is the temple in heaven above, not on earth, so we still have temple - 3.
+The sacrifice is the sacrifice of Jesus Christ, so we still have a sacrifice, but it's a greater sacrifice are those that can be written in our hearts and in our minds!

 Is not the death of the Creator of mankind a greater sacrifice than that of any animal?
 Yes!
 Greater than the sum total of all animals and all human beings combined together, because He's the Creator!
-We have laws and commandments to keep-don't we?
+We have laws and commandments to keep.